bazelbuild/starlark/spec.md

 ### String literals

 A Starlark string literal denotes a string value.
+Its type is `str`.
 In its simplest form, it consists of the desired text surrounded by matching single- or double-quotation marks: